 • Use Multi-Touch to tap and trigger a Live Loop cell or group of cells

-• Create loops by recording directly into a cell using any Touch Instrument, or live instruments like voice or guitar
+• Create custom loops by recording directly into a cell using any Touch Instrument

-Play your iPad, iPhone, and iPod touch like a musical instrument
+Play your iPad, and iPhone, like a musical instrument

-• Play musical instruments on the innovative Multi-Touch keyboard
+• Play a variety of musical instruments on the innovative Multi-Touch keyboard

 • Recreate legendary guitar or bass rigs using virtual amps & stompboxes